Visit Portland Parks & Recreation's registration portal for current listings of classes and activities.

 Portland Tennis Center (PTC)

-324 NE 12th Avenue, Portland, OR 97232 | 503-823-3189
+324 NE 12th Avenue, Portland, Oregon 97232 | 503-823-3190

 St. Johns Racquet Center (SJRC)

-St, Johns Racquet Center is the home of PORTLAND TENNIS & EDUCATION (PT&E).
+St. Johns Racquet Center is the home of Portland Tennis & Education (PT&E).
 PT&E is a non-profit organization that offers one-on-one tutoring, group tennis instruction, life skills instruction, and parent advocacy and training to K-12th grade participants in our year-round program.
 We are dedicated to the academic success and lifelong health of Portland’s underserved youth, supporting them in becoming well-rounded learners, exceptional athletes, and global citizens.

 In October 2012, Portland Tennis & Education acquired SJRC in a lease with the City of Portland.
-Every time you play at SJRC you are "playing a point" for our Scholar-athletes.
+Every time you play at SJRC you are "playing a point" for our Scholar Athletes.
 All of the revenue generated by the SJRC is invested in programming for our Scholar Athletes and used to support our mission of making tennis and education accessible for underserved youth in Portland.